centre-for-humanities-computing/LUDVIG/README.md

 # LUDVIG
 Deliverables for the LUDVIG project - an analysis of the plays of Ludvig Holberg.

-This is an RStudio project and you need to load the project by either using the "Oopen Project" menu in RStudio or double kllik on the `LUDGIV.Rproj` project file.
+This is an RStudio project and you need to load the project by either using the "Open Project" menu in RStudio or double kllik on the `LUDGIV.Rproj` project file.